wp-plugins/grand-media/readme.txt

 1. Upload `grand-media` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to Grand Media page and Add Files...
+3. Go to Grand Media page and Add Tags & Categories
-4. Add Tags & Categories to uploaded files
+4. Add Files to categories and with chosen tags
 5. Go to Manage Galleries... -> Available Modules tab -> choose module and click Create button
-6. Change settings to fit your site -> give gallery the Name -> add images in Query Builder -> click Save button
+6. Change settings to fit your site -> give gallery the Name -> in Query Builder choose category and other parameters to query images -> click Save button
 7. On Edit Post page click created gallery in GrandMedia Metabox to insert shortcode in text editor.
 8. When gallery loads first time or if you've added new images to gallery you'll see progress bar which means creating thumbnails for new images